e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Most of the time, the values are an aspiration.
 A direction the team would want the DNA to be at.

 It comes first and foremost from the founders.
 If the founding team is non-technical, it can create a DNA of business first.
-This can translate into a DNA that diminishes the fine print difficulties of product and engineering - most typically the schedule slipping - and ultimately add frictions to everything while it becomes very difficult to explain the situation up.
+This can translate into a DNA that diminishes the fine print difficulties of product and engineering - most typically the schedule slipping - and ultimately adds frictions to everything while it becomes very difficult to explain the situation up.
-On the other side, a technical founder can bring to the table a "I know it all" attitude and a strong preference for a given product line or market shaping the DNA of the company towards consumer electronics for instance and preventing a differentiation effort towards enterprise (or vice versa).
+On the other side, a technical founder can bring to the table a "Engineering can do it all and I know it all" attitude and a strong preference for a given product line or market shaping the DNA of the company towards consumer electronics for instance and preventing a differentiation effort towards enterprise (or vice versa).

 The next echo chamber is the executive team.
 They will most likely carefully mold themselves to please the founders through meticulous upward management.
 Very, very often, the executives will aggressively, yet subtly nudge the DNA towards where the company can be the most fruitful.
-It may work (Steve Jobs convinced to do iPod on Windows) or it may fail.
+It may work (Steve Jobs being convinced by his team to do iPod on Windows) or it may fail.
 It's not uncommon to see exec move on to their next venture when they fail at this task.
 I've been there and I know many who have been there as well.

 Then it is quickly followed as an echo chamber by what the company does, where it became successful.
 You'll hear conversation saying "We are X because product Y is our most successful one".